Unit Test Sessions window

 Repeats the previous test run.

-Runs all tests in the current session.
+Runs all tests in the tree.

-You can use the integrated drop-down selector for other actions on the current session:
+You can use the integrated drop-down selector for other actions

 You can use the integrated drop-down selector for other actions on the selected tests: